Modesty: Catholicism

+Saint Thomas Aquinas defined modesty as "humility, studiousness, temperance in outward movements and in apparel."

 The Catechism of the Catholic Church points out that "Modesty is decency.
-It inspires one’s choice of clothing" (CCC, 2522)."
+It inspires one's choice of clothing" (CCC, 2522)."

 The wearing of a veil (headcovering) for women while praying at home and while worshipping at Mass has been practiced by Christian women since the time of the early Church.
-The wearing of headcoverings during the celebration of the liturgy was mandated as a universal rule for the Latin Rite by the Code of Canon Law of 1917, abrogated by the Code of Canon Law of 1983.
+The wearing of headcoverings during the celebration of the liturgy was mandated as a universal rule for the Latin Church by the Code of Canon Law of 1917, abrogated by the Code of Canon Law of 1983.

 The standards issued by Pope Pius XI declared that "women who wear immodest dress shall be denied Holy Communion, and shall not be admitted as a godmother at Baptism or as a sponsor at Confirmation".
 They further stated "Nuns, in accordance with the Letter of 23 August 1928, of the Sacred Congregation of Religious, shall not admit to their colleges, schools, oratories, or amusement centers, nor allow to remain there any girls who do not observe Christian modesty in dress; and in the education of their charges they shall take special care to sow deeply in their hearts a love of chastity and Christian modesty.

 Pope Pius XI also issued the standard of decent dress, declaring that "A dress cannot be called decent which is cut deeper than two fingers breadth under the pit of the throat; which does not cover the arms at least to the elbows; and scarcely reaches a bit beyond the knees.
 Furthermore, dresses of transparent materials are improper."

-The Catholic Legion of Decency has been active from 1933 in monitoring morally objectionable content in films.
-It has condemned a number of films including several on account of the clothing worn.
+Between 1933 and 1980, the Catholic Legion of Decency was active in monitoring morally objectionable content in films.
+It condemned a number of films, including several on account of the clothing worn.
 For example, the Legion has condemned the display of cleavage in The Outlaw (1941) and in The French Line (1954).